Sobhangh/IDP-Z3/docs/Diagrams.md

     Declaration ||--o{ Constructor: constructors

     Declaration {
-        List[SetName]   sorts   "Types of the arguments of the symbol" SetName         sort_     "Type of the symbol applied to arguments" List[SetName]   domains "Domain of the symbol (subset of .sorts)" SetName         codomain "Codomain of the symbol (subset of .out)" List[Constructor] constructors "only for `constructured from` enumerations" }
+        List[SetName]   sorts           "Types of the arguments of the symbol" SetName         sort_           "Type of the symbol applied to arguments" List[SetName]   domains         "Domain of the symbol (subset of .sorts)" SetName         codomain        "Codomain of the symbol (subset of .out)" List[SetName]   super_sets      "Supersets of the symbol interpretation" List[Constructor] constructors "only for `constructured from` enumerations" }
     VarDeclaration {